7 Wildly Underrated Benefits Of Practicing Gratitude, According To Science

-Here are 7 scientifically proven benefits of gratitude:
+Here are 7 wildly underrated benefits of practicing gratitude, according to science:

 Not only does saying “thank you” constitute good manners, but showing appreciation can help you win new friends, according to a 2014 study published in Emotion.
 The study found that thanking a new acquaintance makes them more likely to seek an ongoing relationship.